 Before helping others, leaders should prioritize their own well-being first, said Chew Siew Mee, country manager at JobStreet Singapore.

 “Employers have to shoulder the responsibility of leading their companies through the pandemic, and that is a tall order in itself,” Chew said.
-“It is thus important that they take good care of themselves first, so that they can more effectively fulfill their leadership duties.”
+“It is thus important that they take good care of themselves first, so that they can more effectively fulfil their leadership duties.”